JohnBasrai/axum-quickstart/CONTRIBUTING.md

 ### Configuration

 The project's formatting rules are defined in `rustfmt.toml`.
 This ensures consistent formatting across all contributors and CI environments.

+## Documentation and Doc Comments

+This project follows a **production-grade documentation standard** for Rust code.

+### Required Doc Comments

+Use Rust doc comments (`///`) for:

+- Public structs
+- Public enums
+- Public functions
+- Public modules that define architectural boundaries
+- Macros that encode non-obvious behavior or policy decisions

+Doc comments should describe **intent, guarantees, and failure semantics** — not restate what the code obviously does.

+### Optional (Encouraged) Doc Comments

+Doc comments or short block comments are encouraged for:

+- Internal functions with security or operational implications
+- Startup and initialization logic
+- Configuration parsing and validation
+- Code that enforces invariants or policy decisions

+### Not Required

+Doc comments are not required for:

+- Trivial helpers
+- Simple getters or pass-through functions
+- Test code (assert messages should be sufficient)
+- Obvious glue code

+### General Guidance

+- Prefer documenting *why* over *how*
+- Be explicit about failure behavior
+- Keep comments accurate and up to date
+- Avoid over-documenting trivial code

+Well-written doc comments are considered part of the code’s correctness.